Miniplane Top 80

 Oil specifications for the Top 80 – see "Fuel & oil specifications" above

-Piston replacement – It is not advisable to attempt this without intermediate mechanical skills.
-See "Rebuilding 2-cycle engines" below.
+Piston replacement – it is not advisable to attempt this without intermediate mechanical skills.
+See "Rebuilding a paramotor" below.

 Power loss – see "Performance issues" above

 Priming the fuel system on a paramotor – see "Starting your paramotor" below

 Propeller hub info, removal, & installation – note: A propeller strike that damages the propeller will likely bend the hub and cause vibration.